Relational Sentence Embedding for Flexible Semantic Matching: Experiments on Transfer Tasks

 \subsection{Settings}

 Similarly, we experiment with four different initialization checkpoints.
-The averaged \texttt{[CLS]} token representation from the last five layers is taken as the sentence representation ($\mathbf{h_i}$).
+The averaged \texttt{[CLS]} token representation from the last five layers is taken as the sentence representation ($\mathbf{h_i}$)~\cite{wang2020sbert}.
 The sentence encoder is used as a feature extractor.
 An MLP-based classifier is trained with sentence embeddings as the input.
 The default setting from the SentEval package is deployed \cite{conneau-kiela-2018-senteval}.

 We leverage the relations of \emph{entailment} and \emph{paraphrase} for training.
-As sentence embedding is an input feature with additional classifiers, relation embeddings are not incorporated in transfer task experiments.
+As sentence embedding is used as the input to classifiers, relation embeddings are not incorporated in transfer task experiments.
 All models are trained for 3 epochs.
 We evaluate the model on the development set every 500 training steps and keep the best-performed checkpoint for final evaluation.
 We compare RSE with different competitive methods including InferSent~\cite{conneau-etal-2017-supervised}, USE~\cite{cer-etal-2018-universal}, SBERT~\cite{reimers-gurevych-2019-sentence}, and SimCSE~\cite{gao2021simcse}.